Broooklyn/runelite-external-plugins/README.md

 ### Stamina notification message
 The message with which to notify you of a Stamina potion's expiration.

+### Imbued Heart notification
+Notifies you when your Imbued Heart has regained its power.

+### Imbued Heart notification message
+The message with which to notify you when your Imbued Heart has regained its power.

 # Changelog
+#### 1.1.1
+* Added Imbued Heart notification messages.
+* Update plugin description.

 #### 1.1
 * Added Antifire notification messages.
 * Added Antipoison notification messages.